johnphilip283/MNIST-Denoising-Autoencoder/README.md

 # MNIST-Denoising-Autoencoder
-Implementation of a denoising autoencoder for the MNIST dataset
+Implementation of a denoising autoencoder for the MNIST dataset.